[Home ] [Archive] [ فارسی ]

 Send citation to:

-Imani B, Amirzargar M A, Bahadori H, Khazaie S. Effects of the head-down tilt position on blood pressure stability of the elderly candidate for open radical prostatectomy surgery.
-Qom Univ Med Sci J 2022; 16 (9)
+Imani B, Amirzargar M A, Bahadori H, Khazaie S. Effect of Surgery in the Steep Trendelenburg Position on Blood Pressure Stability of the Elderly Candidate for Open Radical Prostatectomy: A Randomized Controlled Clinical Trial.
+Qom Univ Med Sci J 2022; 16 (9) :734-743

 URL: http://journal.muq.ac.ir/article-1-3586-en.html